-It is believed that the APR process will provide a cost-effective and energy efficient method to generate hydrogen from biomass.
+It is believed that the APR process will provide a cost-effective and energy-efficient method to generate hydrogen from biomass.
 The project objective is to achieve the DOE 2012 cost target for distributed production of hydrogen from bio-derived renewable liquids of:

-- H2 Cost: \$3.80/gasoline gallon equivalent (gge) - Feedstock Cost Contribution: \$2.10/gge
+- H2 Cost: \$3.80/gge. - Feedstock Cost Contribution: \$2.10/gge.